 By Wendy Vecchi

-- Mist the ATC with water and swipe Scattered Straw and Wild Honey Distress Stains over the surface.
-It’s not necessary to cover the entire ATC.
+- Mist the cut down paper with water and swipe Scattered Straw and Wild Honey Distress Stains over the surface.
+It’s not necessary to cover the entire paper.

 - Partially dry with the Heat it Tool to create layers of color, then blot off the excess fluid and dry completely.